-Note: Intake for September of 2019 will commence on October 1, 2018 through the Ontario Colleges Application Service (OCAS).
+OPEN: Intake for September, 2019 through the Ontario Colleges Application Service (OCAS) is open for applications.

 Not everyone has a smooth childhood growing up.
 Some have an incredibly difficult time due to family circumstances, mental health issues, problems at school and/or addictions.
 Would you like to create meaningful change in the life of a child?